 Ireland: Trinity College–University of Dublin, year or semester

 Trinity College, Ireland’s most prestigious university, offers a broad array of academic and extracurricular resources.
 Reed students accepted for study at Trinity College Dublin will take courses in a variety of disciplines of their choice with primary focus in their major field of study.
+Students must have completed two years of college to be accepted for study at Trinity College.

 Ireland: University College Cork, year or semester